 The school benefits from very close links with Willingdon Community School.

-We have formed a partnership with Willingdon Primary and Willingdon Secondary School which allows us to work jointly on initiatives.
+We have formed a partnership with Willingdon Primary and Willingdon Community School which allows us to work jointly on initiatives.
 The majority of our pupils move on to Willingdon and that transition is very successful.
-We jointly employ a Transition Co-ordinator that moves up to the Secondary School with our pupils and spends half the year supporting them at the Secondary School.
-This provides excellent support for some of our more vulnerable pupils.

-'The school has innovative arrangements to ease the pupils' transfer to secondary school, with a shared co-ordinator working between the schools."
+The school has innovative arrangements to ease the pupils' transfer to secondary school, with a shared coordinator working between the schools.'